bkil/gemiweb0/doc/js-choices.md

 ### write to standard output

 * Verdict: Partial
-* Restriction: only a single argument is allowed for console.log() without any formatting
+* Restriction: only a single string argument is allowed for console.log() without any formatting
 * Incidence rate: low in web code, high in command line and server CGI code
 * Reason: Turing-completeness
 * Solution: console.log